 Paul D. Coverdell Peace Corps Fellows Program

 If you have returned from the Peace Corps our MSW program is an ideal fit for you and will give you the opportunity to share and expand upon the skills you learned as a Volunteer.
 As a Fellow, in addition to class work towards your degree, you’ll complete an MSW internship focused on assisting underserved individuals, families, and/or communities locally and beyond.
-ICD students have the option of completing an 8-to-10 week internship at an overseas placement (past placements have included Vietnam, Chile, Bangladesh, and Costa Rica).
+GCP students have the option of completing an 8-to-10 week internship at an overseas placement (past placements have included Vietnam, Chile, Bangladesh, and Costa Rica).
 To learn more about internships visit our Fieldwork page.

 Fellows will be awarded either a Resident Assistantship (which will cover room and board) or a Graduate Assistantship (which will provide 6 credit hours tuition remission).